The Wasp Factory: Plot

-It's revealed that when Frank was much younger, he killed three of his relatives: two cousins and his younger brother.
+It's revealed that when Frank was much younger, he killed three of his relatives: two cousins and his younger half-brother.
 He also exhumed the skull of the dog that castrated him, and uses it as part of his rituals.
 Eric is described as having been extremely sensitive before the incident that drove him mad: a tragic case of neglect at the hospital where Eric was a volunteer when studying to become a doctor.
 While attempting to feed a brain-damaged newborn with acalvaria, Eric notes how the child is unresponsive and smiling, despite usually appearing expressionless.
 The child's skull is held together by a metal plate over his head.
 Eric checks underneath the plate to find the child's exposed brain tissue infested and being consumed by day-old maggots.

 Frank's father is distant and spends most of his time in his study, which he keeps locked at all times.
 Frank longs to know what is inside.
 He is used to being lied to by his father, who seemingly does it purely for his own amusement.
-At the end of the novel, Frank is alerted of Eric's return when he sees a dog that has been burned alive and discovers Eric's campsite.
+At the end of the novel, Frank is alerted to Eric's return when he sees a dog that has been burned alive and discovers Eric's campsite.
 This knowledge incites Frank's father to get drunk before forgetting to conceal the keys to his study, where Frank discovers male hormone drugs, tampons, and what appears to be the remains of his own genitals in a jar.
 He assumes that his findings mean that his father is actually female.

-During the ensuing confrontation, Eric attempts to destroy the island with explosives and fire but is not successful.
+After disrobing his father at knifepoint, Frank discovers this is not the case.
+At the same time, Eric arrives.
+During the ensuing confrontation, Eric attempts to destroy the house by setting light to the large stock of cordite kept in the cellar.
+Frank stops him, and Eric runs into the distance.

 Frank's father explains that it was Frank who was born a female; the hormones had been fed to him by his father since the dog attack in an experiment to see whether Frank would transition from female to male.
-The remains of his genitals were fake and it is suggested that his father's reasoning for doing this was to distance himself from the women he felt had ruined his life.
+The remains of his genitals were fake, fashioned from wax as evidence in case Frank ever questioned his father's story.
+It is suggested that his father's reasoning for doing this was to distance himself from the women he felt had ruined his life.
 In the end, Frank finds Eric, half asleep.
 He sits with him and considers his life up to this point and whether he should leave the island.